 DASH Van Nuys/Studio City, which had exhibited marginal performance for a number of years, was proposed for replacement by two new routes (Van Nuys/Kester and Studio City/North Hollywood), as well as by the new Van Nuys/Whitsett route.

-One note of caution: LADOT, in a report to the Los Angeles City Council Transportation Committee, has said that funds will only be available to implement -- at best -- half of the 20 routes ranked citywide.
+One note of caution: LADOT, in a report to the Los Angeles City Council Transportation Committee, said at the time that funds would only be available to implement -- at best -- half of the 20 routes ranked citywide.
 While at the time this meant that the restructuring of the Van Nuys/Studio City route (including implementation of Van Nuys/Whitsett) was likely to happen relatively quickly, and that the second-ranked Sylmar/San Fernando route should have been started within a year, the loss of state funding and a general drop in ridership in the late-2000s put the entire restructuring on hold.
-LADOT was subsequently forced into service reductions in 2010 and it now looks like these two DASH routes (plus, possibly, the Sun Valley Circulator and Sylmar/Arleta) will not be implemented any sooner than 2015, and nothing beyond that unless additional funding is found.
+LADOT was subsequently forced into service reductions in 2010 and it now appears that no DASH route restructuring will be implemented unless additional funding is found.